Supporter Press Release Template

 About the Campaign for Disability Employment

 Funded by the U.S. Department of Labor’s Office of Disability Employment Policy, the Campaign for Disability Employment (CDE) promotes positive employment outcomes for people with disabilities by encouraging employers, and others, to recognize the value and talent people with disabilities bring to America’s workplaces.
-As the force behind the national public outreach initiative, “What can YOU do?,” the CDE has distributed three powerful public service announcements, “I Can,” “Because” and “Who I Am,” which aim to raise awareness and change attitudes about disability and employment.
-Launched in 2009, the Campaign is a collaborative effort among ODEP and the following disability and business organizations: the American Association of People with Disabilities (AAPD); Disability:IN; the Employer Assistance and Resource Network on Disability Inclusion (EARN); the Job Accommodation Network (JAN); the National Business and Disability Council (NBDC); the National Gay and Lesbian Chamber of Commerce (NGLCC); the National Organization on Disability (NOD); the Society for Human Resource Management (SHRM); and Special Olympics (SO).
+As the force behind the national public outreach initiative, “What can YOU do?,” the CDE has distributed five powerful public service announcements, “I Can,” “Because,” “Who I Am,” “Working Works” and “Mental Health at Work: What Can I Do?” which all aim to showcase supportive, inclusive workplaces for all workers.
+Launched in 2009, the Campaign is a collaborative effort among ODEP and the following disability and business organizations: the American Association of People with Disabilities (AAPD); Disability:IN; the Employee Assistance Professionals Association (EAPA); the Employer Assistance and Resource Network on Disability Inclusion (EARN); the Job Accommodation Network (JAN); the National LGBT Chamber of Commerce (NGLCC); the National Organization on Disability (NOD); the Society for Human Resource Management (SHRM); Special Olympics (SO); and The Viscardi Center.
 Numerous other supporters are actively promoting the CDE message.
 To learn more, visit WhatCanYouDoCampaign.org.

 # # #